aaronmelton/RunRouterCommand/README.md

 ## Limitations ##
 1. This application uses the same username/password to access ALL routers.
 If your routers use unique usernames/passwords, then this script will not work.
-2. This application is hard-coded to connect to FOUR routers simultaneously.
-   I wrote this application in an environment where Cisco routers authenticate against a Cisco ACS and found FOUR simultaneous requests to be the maximum number of requests before regular authentication failures began happening.
-   If you use static usernames/passwords in your environment, or your ACS is more robust, feel free to increase the `max_threads` variable in the `Queue` function.
+   If a password is stored in the `settings.cfg` file, it must be Base64 encoded.
+2. A correctly-formatted config file (default filename is `settings.cfg`).
+3. A correctly-formatted router file (default filename is `routers.txt`).
+4. A correctly-formatted command file (default filename is `commands.txt`).

 ## Functionality ##
-1. Upon execution, the application will prompt the user for a username and password.
-This username/password will be used to login to all routers specified in the `routers.lst` file.
+1. Upon execution, the application will search it's local directory for a config file, `settings.txt`, if one was not provided through the command line during execution `python DownloadRouterConfig.py --config CONFIGFILE`.
+   If a config file was not found or specified, a sample one will be created and the application will exit (END).
+Edit this file to your specifications before launching the application again.
+2. Upon execution, the application will search for the routerFile variable specified in the config file (default filename is `routers.txt`).
+If that file cannot be found, a sample one will be created and the application will exit (END).
+Edit this file to your specifications before launching the application again.
+3. Upon execution, the application will search for the commandFile variable specified in the config file (default filename is `commands.txt`).
+If that file cannot be found, a sample one will be created and the application will exit (END).
+Edit this file to your specifications before launching the application again.
-2. The application will open an SSH v2 connection to each router in the `routers.lst` file and use the credentials provided by the user to authenticate.
+4. The application will open an SSH v2 connection to each router in the `routers.txt` file.
+If the user specified their login credentials in the config file, they will be used.
+Otherwise, the application will prompt the user to provide their login credentials upon execution.
-3. The application will pass a `terminal length 0` command to the router to avoid any page breaks which will interrupt router output.
-It has been my experience in testing that the `autoinit()` function provided by Exscript fails to accomplish this, so I perform this task manually.
+5. The application will pass a `terminal length 0` command to the router to avoid any page breaks which will interrupt router output.
+(It has been my experience in testing that the `autoinit()` function provided by Exscript fails to detect Cisco IOS on some routers in our environment.)
-4. The application will read the contents of the `commands.lst` file line by line and pass them to the router as if they were being entered directly at terminal.
-Be advised that if the router requires extra time to process a command or you attempt to pass too large a command list to the router, it may overwhelm the copy-paste buffer.
+6. The application will read the contents of the `commands.txt` file line by line and pass them to the router as if they were being entered directly at terminal.
+Be advised that if the router requires extra time to process a command or you attempt to pass too large a command list to the router, it may overwhelm the copy-paste buffer and the router may not successfully execute some commands.
-5. The application will write the the results of the commands as if you were seeing the output in the terminal.
-These results will be written to a file using the format, `HOSTNAME_results_YYYYMMDD.txt`, where HOSTNAME is the hostname (or IP address) specified in the `routers.lst` file and YYYYMMDD is the numerical Year-Month-Day of the box executing the application.
+7. The application will write the the results of the commands as if you were seeing the output in the terminal.
+These results will be written to a file using the format, `HOSTNAME_Results_YYYYMMDD.txt`, where HOSTNAME is the hostname (or IP address) specified in the `routers.txt` file and YYYYMMDD is the numerical Year-Month-Day of the box executing the application.
+These files will be stored in the directory specified by the `backupDirectory` variable in the `settings.cfg` file, or the parent directory of the application if no value was specified.
+If this file already exists, the filename will be appended with an integer that will continue to increment until the application finds a filename that does not currently exist in that directory.
-6. The application will write a `status_YYYYMMDD.log` file that identifies the connectivity results from each router.
+8. The application will write a `RunRouterCommand_YYYYMMDD.log` file that identifies the connectivity results from each router.
+This file will be stored in the directory specified by the `logFileDirectory` variable in the `settings.cfg` file, or the parent directory of the application if no value was specified.
+If this file already exists, the filename will be appended with an integer that will continue to increment until the application finds a filename that does not currently exist in that directory.